-Good Friday is a special day, or rather a night when Athens and the whole country mourns over the death of Jesus Christ with candlelight processions imitating the funeral.
+Good Friday is a special day or rather a night when Athens and the whole country mourns over the death of Jesus Christ with candlelight processions imitating the funeral.
 The entire community is present: priests, cantors, altar boys, parishioners, and townspeople follow the bier of Christ ornated with flowers and carry burning candles and myrrh, scattering flowers and perfume.
-The most spectacular Greek procession takes place in Athens, on Lykavittos Hill.
+The most spectacular Greek procession takes place in Athens, on Lykabettus Hill.
 Saturday night is also quite impressive—this is the time of the mysterious Resurrection Mass called Anastasi when Christians gather in churches, and midnight darkness is broken by a solemn and special candlelight ceremony.

-Athenian temples have rich heritage and great architectural value so they are worth visiting on Saturday night.
+Athenian temples have rich history and great architectural value so they are worth visiting on Saturday night.
 Whitewashed Agios Georgios church (St. George), on Lycabettus is located on the top of a paved hill street.
 A candle procession is especially beautiful as the street gets illuminated with lights and dozens of fireworks painting the sky red.
 Agia Irini (St. Irene), on Aiolou Street is home to the famous Greek Byzantine choir, founded by Lykourgos Aggelopoulos.
 Ethiopian Coptic Church, at Polygono is one of its kind.
 To enter it you have to take off your shoes.
-Also many Copts dress in white, which looks really beautiful.
-At the end of the church service there is a celebration accompanied by drums and other percussion instruments.
+Also, many Copts dress in white, which looks really beautiful.
+At the end of the church service, there is a celebration accompanied by drums and other percussion instruments.